fusion-energy/neutronics-workshop/README.md

 <p align="center"><img src="tasks/task_6/images/tbr_study.png" height="500"></p>

-- Try changing '(n,Xt)' to '205' and you should get the same result as this is the equivalent [ENDF MT reaction number](https://www.oecd-nea.org/dbdata/data/manual-endf/endf102_MT.pdf) for tritium production.

 **Learning Outcomes**

+- Improving the uncertainty on the result is possible with more computation

--
+- Imp

 **Overall, Task 6 has shown how TBR can be tallied using OpenMC and highlights the importance of simulating a sufficient number of particle histories such that tally results are accurately obtained.**